qcheval/dad_jokes_flutter/README.md

 ![Project Icon](./assets/images/smile.png)

-This project uses the open API [ICanHasDadJokes](https://icanhazdadjoke.com/api#search-for-dad-jokes) written and is maintained by Brett Langdon
+This project uses the open API [ICanHasDadJokes](https://icanhazdadjoke.com/api#search-for-dad-jokes) written and is maintained by Brett Langdon.

 The logo is by Original by [User:East718](https://en.wikipedia.org/wiki/User:User:East718), SVG conversion: This vector image was created with Inkscape by Howcheng, and then manually edited by [Giro720](https://commons.wikimedia.org/wiki/User:Giro720).
 (Own work) [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0), via [Wikimedia Commons](https://commons.wikimedia.org/).

 ## Why this project?

 This project aims to implement a simple, yet clear, example of BLoc/Clean architecture using flutter